rioot123/DiscordLink/README.md

   - 1.3.1
     - !halt command - nukes the server
-    - !unlink command - removes user from verified database
+    - ~~!unlink command - removes user from verified database~~
-    - !sync command - /lp sync for admins
+    - ~~!sync command - /lp sync for admins~~
-    - !ranks command - shows ranks
+    - ~~!ranks command - shows ranks~~
-    - Load plugin at the earliest possible stage to allow for boot cancellation in the event of a thread-lock.
+    - ~~Load plugin at the earliest possible stage to allow for boot cancellation in the event of a thread-lock.~~
-    - Add server watchdog, DMs listed people if a game-stage exceeds the time threshold.
-Fully customizable.
+    - ~~Add server watchdog, DMs listed people if a game-stage exceeds the time threshold.
+Fully customizable.~~
-    - Add boot stage embeds so people can see the server boot in realtime.
+    - ~~Add boot stage embeds so people can see the server boot in realtime.~~
     - Support for upcoming proxy module
-    - Hide vanished players from leave/join messages, !list
+    - ~~Hide vanished players from leave/join messages, !list~~
     - New command feedback system, Stacks messages and sends all at once, eliminating embed spam and instead fills each embed before sending.

   - Prior
-    - check git history pleb.
-I can't be bothered going back further, changelog starts from here.
+    - Refer CHANGELOG.md.